Japan cabinet approves $53 billion extra budget to fund stimulus

 That compares with 100.5 trillion yen earmarked the year before, suggesting that Japan's spending remains expansionary.
 It underlines the need for Abe to strike a balance between boosting near-term growth and reining in a huge public debt.

-The focus will now shift to a draft annual budget for the next fiscal year from April, expected to be compiled on December 24.
+The focus will now shift to a draft annual budget for the next fiscal year from April, to be compiled later this month.

-"Our major objective is to achieve both rebuilding public finances and revitalising the economy.
-OECD and G20 countries are moving in this direction," Finance Minister Taro Aso said.

-In its basic policy outline for the initial budget, the government vowed on Thursday to do the utmost to keep fresh bond issuance in fiscal 2014/15 below the current year's level.

 Abe's government could face stiff resistance against spending cuts, with budget requests from ministries totalling a record 99.3 trillion yen for fiscal 2014/15.

-The government does not need to issue additional new bonds to fund the latest extra budget.
-It scrapes together revenue including bigger-than-expected tax receipts in the current year, and non-tax incomes such as by selling a portion of its shares in Nippon Telegraph and Telephone Corp (9432.T).
+The government does not need to issue additional new bonds to fund the latest extra budget, as it scrapes together revenue such as bigger-than-expected tax receipts in the current year.

 Tokyo plans to raise the sales tax in April to 8 percent from the current 5 percent, and to 10 percent in October 2015, to pay for ballooning social security costs in a fast-ageing society.